xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 #### Abstract Open type

-The following codes are used to add an abstract complex type:
+The following codes are used to add an abstract entity type:
 {% highlight csharp %}
 builder.EntityType<Customer>().Abstract();
 ......